SalomonFrux/le-moissoneurV2/README.md

 # Africa Venture Harvest Scraper

-A web application for managing and running web scrapers to collect data from African business and investment websites.
+A web application for managing and running web scrapers to collect data from websites.

 ## Project Structure